 The University has various types of leave benefits and programs for salaried faculty members.
 Leave guidelines are in accordance with applicable University rules and, for in-unit faculty, Article 17 (Leaves) of the BOT-UFF Collective Bargaining Agreement.

-Annual leave accrual rates for 12-month faculty are available at:
+Annual leave accrual rates for 12-month faculty are available at on Human Resources' website.